artemgilmanov/DataStructures/Array/about.md

 Read all the elements like we did before, to identify the duplicates.
 We call this our readPointer.
 Keep track of the next position in the front to write the next unique element we've found.
 We call this our writePointer.

-Here's the equivalent implementation of the given Java method in C#:

 ```csharp
 public int RemoveDuplicates(int[] nums) {